Hypertension may well be the medical term given for high blood pressure, but there is another name that is sometimes used – “The Silent Killer”.

 Omron is one of the most established brands on the home BPM market today.
 The company boasts an almost bewildering range of several dozen monitors for sale – the majority of which are for use on the upper arm.
 Omron devices are consistently ranked as the USA’s most trusted home BPM suppliers and in terms of world sales they have sold over 100 million blood pressure units.

-Those looking for bells and whistles might want to skip this one.
+Those looking for bells and whistles may want to skip this one.
 But overall, Omron 10 is a reliable, simple “does what it says on the tin” device.

 Even the best BPMs sometimes deliver misreadings.
 Omron 10 eliminates a lot of this risk through the use of dual sensors.
 If the gadget detect an aberration during the reading, the unit alerts the user to the potential problem via an error code.